NuGet/docs.microsoft.com-nuget/docs/quickstart/create-and-publish-a-package-using-visual-studio-net-framework.md

 1. Run the following command: `nuget pack`.

-   NuGet generates a *.nupkg* file in the form of *identifier-version.nupkg* in the current folder.
+   NuGet generates a *.nupkg* file in the form of *identifier.version.nupkg* in the current folder.

 ## Publish the package

 After you've created a *.nupkg* file, publish it to nuget.org by using the NuGet CLI with an API key acquired from nuget.org.
 For nuget.org, you must use `nuget.exe` 4.1.0 or higher.

+If you'd like to test and validate your package before publishing it a public gallery, you can upload it to a test environment like [int.nugettest.org](https://int.nugettest.org) instead of nuget.org.
+Note that packages uploaded to int.nugettest.org may not be preserved.

 [!INCLUDE [publish-notes](includes/publish-notes.md)]